-The vision came one day while Washington was alone, and a luminous being, beautiful and angelic, appeared in his tent.
+The vision came one day while Washington was alone, and a being, beautiful and ethereal, appeared in his tent.
 As he gazed at her, Washington felt as though he was dying or dissolving.

 Washington heard a voice say, "Son of the Republic, look and learn," and saw spread before him Europe, Asia, Africa, and America.

 Then a shadowy angel appeared over the ocean between America and Europe.
 The angel dipped water and sprinkled some over Europe and some over America, whereupon murky clouds formed over these countries.
 The clouds met together over the Atlantic then all moved to cover America.
 There was lightning, and Washington heard groans and cries of his countrymen.

 Then the angel dipped and sprinkled more water on America, and the cloud was pulled back into the ocean, where it disappeared among the waves.
 Then Washington saw towns and cities spring up all across America.

 Again the mysterious voice spoke: "Son of the Republic, the end of the century cometh, look and learn."
 And Washington saw the dark angel look southward and a specter from Africa approached, flitting over towns and cities.
 Then people began to arm themselves and battle against each other.

 As the fighting raged, a bright angel appeared, carrying the American flag and wearing a crown of light that bore the words “Union.”
 The angel planted the flag and said, "Remember ye are brethren," and instantly the fighting stopped.